-If there has been a significant change of circumstances after a final divorce decree is issued in California, a spouse may seek to modify certain provisions of the divorce agreement.
-Modifications of child custody, visitation, and child support are three critical issues that can always be modified if the spouse can show a substantial change in circumstances.
+If a party has experienced a significant change in circumstances after the court has issued a final divorce decree in California, they may seek to modify certain provisions of the divorce agreement.
+More specifically, child custody, visitation, and support are three critical issues that can always be modified if the spouse can demonstrate a substantial change in circumstances.

-In the event a spouse does not voluntarily agree to changing a divorce settlement agreement, a motion to ask to change the current custody, visitation and/or child support order can be made to the court.
-The motion must be filed with the court that issued the original divorce decree.
-The motion must be served on the non-moving spouse.
-The non-moving spouse will be provided the opportunity to file a response and contest the alleged change in circumstances the moving party claims.
-The court will review the evidence presented by both parties and make a final ruling.
-If the court determines that there is sufficient basis for changing the terms of the previous divorce settlement agreement, an order will be made by the Judge modifying the earlier agreement.
-From that point forward, the parties will be required to comply with the new order.
+In the event a spouse does not voluntarily agree to changing a divorce settlement agreement, the moving spouse can make a motion to the court.
+This motion will request that the court change the current custody, visitation, and/or child support order.
+However, note that the spouse must file this motion with the court that issued the original divorce decree.
+Next, the motion must be served on the non-moving spouse, who may then file a response and contest the alleged change in circumstances.
+Finally, the court will review the evidence presented by both parties and make a final ruling.
+If the court determines that there is sufficient basis for changing the terms of the previous divorce settlement agreement, the judge will make an order doing so.
+From that point forward, the parties must comply with the new order.

-On the other hand, if the court still has the ability to change the spousal support order, the parties can either sign a modified agreement between themselves to change the current order or, alternatively, a party can file a motion to ask that the order be changed.
-As with child support, the court will need to decide that there is sufficient basis for changing the terms of the previous settlement agreement.
+On the other hand, if the court still has the ability to change the spousal support order, the parties can sign a modified agreement to change the current order.
+Alternatively, a party can file a motion to request that the court change the order.
+As with child support, the court will need to determine a significant change in circumstances to make a change.

-Things You Cannot Change in Divorce Settlement Agreement
+Things You Cannot Change in a Divorce Settlement Agreement

-Certain provisions of the divorce decree cannot be changed after a divorce is finalized.
+That said, certain provisions of the divorce decree cannot be changed after a divorce is finalized.
 In particular, California courts will not reconsider the original property or debt division.
-The parties can, however, agree between themselves to change the terms of the property or debt division by stipulation and order to modify an earlier judgment.
-This is discussed further below.
+However, the parties can agree between themselves to change the terms of the property or debt division by stipulation and order to modify an earlier judgment.

-Either spouse can appeal a trial court judge’s decision to a higher court (appellate court).
-It is rare for a divorce agreement to be overturned on appeal.
-Upon filing an appellate brief, the party who received an unfavorable ruling at the trial court level will be able to argue that the trial court judge incorrectly applied the law in making his/her decision.
-The opposing party will be able to assert an argument in support of the lower court’s ruling.
-Upon the submission of briefs to the appellate court, the parties may be granted the opportunity for oral argument.
-New evidence cannot be presented on appeal.
-Once the court makes its order, it will be binding on both parties.
+After filing the initial motion and receiving the court’s decision, either spouse can appeal a trial court judge’s decision to a higher court, or appellate court, to change an agreement.
+However, divorce settlements are rarely overturned on appeal.
+That said, upon filing an appellate brief, the party who received an unfavorable ruling at the trial court level can argue that the original judge incorrectly applied the law in making their decision.
+Then, the opposing party can argue in support of the lower court’s ruling.
+However, the parties may not present new evidence on appeal.
+Finally, once the appellate court makes its order, it will be binding on both parties.

 Depending on the scope of the divorce agreement, there may be provisions that limit each party’s appeal rights.
 If this is the case, neither party may have standing to file for an appeal.

-Change a Divorce Settlement By Agreement: Stipulation and Order to Modify Judgment
+Change by Stipulation and Order to Modify Judgment

 Contact A People’s Choice for more information about changing a divorce settlement agreement.
 We can offer you a number of low-cost options to change a divorce agreement.
-We can help you with preparing a Stipulation and Order if the parties agree, or prepare and file a motion if the parties do not.
+Plus, we can help you prepare a stipulation and order if the parties agree.
+Alternatively, we can help you prepare and file a motion if the parties are in disagreement.
 Call us for more information at 800-747-2780 or contact us through our website.